chef-boneyard/gunicorn/README.md

 Installs and configures the latest version of Gunicorn (via pip), aka `Green Unicorn`, a Python WSGI HTTP Server for UNIX.
 It's a pre-fork worker model ported from Ruby's Unicorn project.
 Includes an LWRP for managing Gunicorn config files.
 By default Gunicorn is installed system-wide but you can target a particular `virtualenv` by overriding the `node["gunicorn"]["virtualenv"]` attribute.

+## Deprecation notice

+This cookbook has been deprecated.
+It requires a major rewrite to work on current Chef.
+We have decided to deprecate it so we can focus our efforts on complex cookbooks that provide more value to the overall Chef community.

 ## Requirements

 ### Platforms